 - Mechi – Mechi is another coded word used to mean sex.
 It is used by teenagers.

 - Tei – Tei is a word used to mean alcohol

 Reasons why Kenyan Phrases are popular

-One of the main reasons why Kenyan phrases are popular is because these phrases relate to many and sometimes you can go a day without hearing or using them.
-For example, almost everyone in one way or another uses MPESA so it has become a norm.
+One of the main reasons why Kenyan phrases are popular is because these phrases relate to many, and sometimes you can go a day without hearing or using them.
+For example, almost everyone, in one way or another, uses MPESA, so it has become the norm.